Hearts of Palm - 97mg lysine, 178mg arginine per 100g

 Lysine Considerations

-Lysine operates by slowing down the proliferation of HSV-1, which relies on another amino acid, arginine, to reproduce and infect cells.
-Lysine can only be acquired through our diet and is present in multiple high-protein foods such as eggs, milk, cheese and yogurt, fish, meat, and poultry.
+Lysine works by blocking the growth of HSV-1, which needs another amino acid called arginine to multiply and infect cells.
+Lysine can only be obtained through diet, and can be found in many a decent source of protein foods like dairy, fish, eggs, meat, and poultry.

 Hearts of palm contain a moderate amount of lysine.
 While they are not as high in lysine as some other foods, they can still contribute to your daily lysine intake.